-The table below presents U.S. government and federal agency obligations, and non-U.S. government and agency obligations, that collateralize resale agreements and securities borrowed transactions (including those in "Cash and securities segregated for regulatory and other purposes").
+The table below presents U.S. government and federal agency obligations, and non-U.S. government and agency obligations, that collateralize resale agreements and securities borrowed transactions.
 Because the firm's primary credit exposure on such transactions is to the counterparty to the transaction, the firm would be exposed to the collateral issuer only in the event of counterparty default.
+In the table below, non-U.S. government and agency obligations primarily consists of securities issued by the governments of Japan and Germany.

-As of \$ in millions December 2015 U.S. government and federal agency obligations \$132,364 Non-U.S. government and agency obligations 14,515
+As of \$ in millions December 2016 U.S. government and federal agency obligations \$126,163 Non-U.S. government and agency obligations 17,807